deepth-kg/Cloud-DevOps-Diary/day-01-linux-basics.md

-1. pwd
+pwd

-Shows the current working directory (your present location in the system).
+Shows the current working directory (your present location in the filesystem).

-2. ls -la
+ls -la / ls -lrtha

-Lists all files, including hidden ones, with detailed information.
+ls -la — Lists all files (including hidden files) with detailed information (permissions, owner, size, date).

+ls -lrtha — Lists files with details, long format, reverse sort, time sort (newest first normally), human-readable sizes, all (include hidden).
+(Flags can be combined in any order, e.g. ls -alh.)

-3. cd ~
+cd ~ / cd /

-Moves you to your home directory.
+cd ~ — Move to your home directory.

+cd / — Move to the root directory.

-4. mkdir practice week1
+mkdir practice week1 / mkdir -p practice/week1

-Creates two directories named practice and week1.
+mkdir practice week1 — Create two directories named practice and week1.

+mkdir -p practice/week1 — Create the practice directory and the week1 subdirectory inside it; -p creates parent directories as needed and won’t error if they already exist.

-5. touch notes.txt
+touch notes.txt

-Creates an empty file called notes.txt.
+Creates an empty file named notes.txt (or updates its timestamp if it already exists).

-6. echo "hello" > hello.txt
+echo "hello" > hello.txt

-Writes the word “hello” to a file (creates file if it doesn’t exist).
+Writes hello into hello.txt (creates the file if it doesn't exist).
+Note: > overwrites; use >> to append.

-7. cat hello.txt
+cat hello.txt

-Displays the full content of the file.
+Displays the full contents of hello.txt.

-8. head -n 5 /etc/passwd
+head -n 5 /etc/passwd
 Shows the first 5 lines of /etc/passwd.

-9. tail -n 10 /var/log/syslog
+tail -n 10 /var/log/syslog

-Shows the last 10 lines of /var/log/syslog.
+Shows the last 10 lines of /var/log/syslog (may require sudo on some systems).

-10. man ls
+man ls

-Opens the manual/help page for the ls command.
+Opens the manual (help) page for the ls command.

-11. which bash
+which bash

-Shows the file path of the bash shell.
+Shows the full path to the bash executable (e.g. /bin/bash) — useful to confirm which shell binary is installed.

-12. find ~ -type f -size +1M -maxdepth 3
+find ~ -type f -size +1M -maxdepth 3

-Searches your home directory (~) for files larger than 1MB, up to 3 levels deep.
+Searches your home directory (~) for files (-type f) larger than 1 MiB (-size +1M), searching up to 3 directory levels deep (-maxdepth 3).